-C Looking ahead to 2023/24
+Looking Ahead to 2023/24

-Staffing and capacity
+Staffing and Capacity

-One of the core themes of HOSC's scrutiny this year has been around workforce issues, which has illustrated time and again the pivotal factor staff capacity has in delivering an organisation's objectives.
+One of the core themes of HOSC's scrutiny this year has been over workforce issues, which has illustrated time and again the pivotal factor staff capacity is in delivering an organisation's objectives.
 The HOSC is itself, at present, in a state of transition regarding its staffing and resourcing.
-The committee's dedicated scrutiny officer, Eddie Scott, left employment at the county council in March 2023.
+The Committee's dedicated Scrutiny Officer, the highly-valued Eddie Scott, left employment at the County Council in March 2023.
 The timing of this changeover means that it has been impractical to undertake the planning which would be expected of the committee in terms of work programming and developing priorities for the forthcoming year.
 However, whilst delayed until the newly appointed Scrutiny Officer, Dr Omid Nouri, comes into post in early July 2023 the future staffing of the committee does look very bright.
-Dr Nouri has transitioned from academia, and lecturing in politics specifically, to applying those skills more directly and has been working as a health scrutiny officer at Surrey County Council.
-In addition to this, over the coming year the scrutiny function at the county council will be expanding, with a dedicated democratic services officer to be recruited which will add significant extra capacity to the scrutiny team across the council.
+Dr Nouri has transitioned from academia, and lecturing in politics specifically, to applying those skills more directly and has been working as a Health Scrutiny Officer at Surrey County Council.
+In addition to this, over the coming year the Scrutiny function at the County Council will be expanding, with a dedicated Democratic Services Officer to be recruited which will add significant extra capacity to the Scrutiny team across the Council.

-Whilst the new officer joins in July, short term priorities have been agreed.
-In its June meeting it is scheduled to look at the quality accounts (similar to an annual report) of Oxford Health and Oxford University Hospitals NHS Foundation Trusts and end of life care in the county.
-In September, the committee will consider the multi-organisational health and wellbeing strategy, and specific work on obesity.
+Whilst the new officer joins in July, the short-term priorities are agreed.
+Over its June meeting it is scheduled to look at the Quality Accounts (similar to an annual report) of Oxford Health and Oxford University Hospitals NHS Foundation Trusts and End of Life Care in the county, whilst in September the committee will consider the multi-organisational Health and Wellbeing Strategy, and specific work on obesity.